KOTORCommunityPatches/K1_Community_Patch/README.md

 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Helena wears Jedi robes instead of regular clothes
 * Higher poly replacements for the placeable human "sitters" (cantina Pazaak players/drinkers)
+* HK-47's stunt double was briefly visible when adding him to the party immediately in the Tatooine Droid Shop [ISSUE #310](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/310)
 * If you cause the Gamorreans ambushing you in the Tatooine Dune Sea to run away, one of them disappears before the scene fades out [ISSUE #264](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/264)
 * In rare instances, a Mandalorian on Dantooine could try to use a Final Fantasy gunblade [ISSUE #111](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/111)
 * It was possible to clip into the walls on either side of the Wookiee village gate on the Kashyyyk Great Walkway (Reported by Salk) [ISSUE #291](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/291)